 There, Topsy was picked up by circus magnate Adam Forepaugh.
 Forepaugh put her on display, boasting — falsely — to have found the first American-born elephant.

-Topsy Is Declared A ‘Bad’ Elephant
+Declared A ‘Bad’ Elephant

 Topsy obeyed her new masters without incident for years.
 But she later began to develop a reputation as a “bad” elephant.
 On May 28, 1902, she killed a circus worker named J. Fielding Blount.